 Heat, humidity, and rainfall vary significantly, depending on where and when you’re traveling.

-Chiang Mai and the rest of the northern region of Thailand enjoy cooler, milder weather throughout the year.
-During the cool season, average highs are in the low 80s (Fahrenheit) but average lows will dip down into the 60s and even lower up in the mountains, making it the only region in Thailand where you’ll ever need a sweater outside!
+Chiang Mai and the rest of the northern region of Thailand enjoys cooler, milder weather throughout the year.
+During the cool season, average highs are in the low 80s (Fahrenheit) and average lows dip down into the 60s.
+Temperatures can go even lower up in the mountains, making it the only region in Thailand where you’ll ever need a sweater outside.

 Bangkok and Central Thailand

-Cool season temperatures are generally in the 70s and 80s so it’s no surprise it’s such a popular time to visit.
+Cool season temperatures are generally in the 70s and 80s, so it’s no surprise that it’s such a popular time to visit.